 “Your actions have made it clear that you are not capable of running OpenAI,” the employees wrote.
 “We cannot work for or with people who lack the competence, judgment, and care for our mission and our employees.”

-Employees also warned that they would follow Altman to Microsoft unless the board stepped down and reinstated the CEO, as well as Greg Brockman, the former president of OpenAI, who was also ousted by the board on Friday.
+Employees also warned that they would follow Altman to Microsoft unless the board resigned and reinstated the CEO, as well as Greg Brockman, the former president of OpenAI, who was also ousted by the board on Friday.

-Among the signatories were Mira Murati, who was appointed by the board to temporarily fill Altman’s role, and Ilya Sutskever, OpenAI’s co-founder.
-Murati has since been replaced by CEO Emmett Shear, the 40-year-old co-founder of the video streaming company Twitch.
+Among the signatories were Mira Murati, who was appointed by the board to temporarily fill Altman's role, and Ilya Sutskever, OpenAI co-founder.
+Murati has now been replaced by CEO Emmett Shear, the 40-year-old co-founder of the video streaming company Twitch.

-The discontent among OpenAI’s senior members and employees reflects their support and loyalty to Altman.
-It also represents an opportunity for Microsoft to acquire OpenAI talent.
+The discontent among OpenAI’s senior members and employees shows their support and loyalty to Altman.
+It also gives Microsoft an opportunity to acquire OpenAI’s talent.
 “Microsoft has assured us that all OpenAI employees will have job positions,” the letter added.

 Bui Huy (according to CNN, Reuters, FT)